HaydenMarshalla/JPhysics/README.md

 When a tech demo is active, certain buttons can be pressed to interact with the world as follows;

 Trebuchet: Press b to release projectile

 Explosion demos: Click to cast an explosion at the location clicked

-The camera can be repositioned by pressing shift and releasing and then using the wasd keys to move around.
+The camera can be repositioned by pressing shift and using the wasd keys to move around.
 Once done, press shift again to return to normal interactions.

 All demos can be paused by pressing the space bar once to pause and unpause the world.

 ## Getting Started